-Affidavits are to be distinguished from "statutory declarations", which are not given on oath.
-However, statutory declarations are solemn statements of evidence with the same effect as an oath and must equally be attested by a person authorised to administer oaths.
+Sworn statement (Art.
+117(1)(g) EPC) are to be distinguished from "statutory declarations", which are not given on oath.
 Albeit not explicitly covered by Art.
-117(1)(g) EPC, they are regarded as admissible means of evidence and are taken into account in accordance with the principle of the unfettered consideration of evidence (see e.g. T 770/91 and T 535/08).
+117(1)(g) EPC, statutory declarations are regarded as admissible means of evidence and are taken into account in accordance with the principle of the unfettered consideration of evidence (see e.g. T 770/91, J 10/04 and T 535/08).